OctopusDeploy/blog/blog/2022-q2/calculating-dora-metrics-runbooks/index.md

 The final metric is change failure rate.

-As we noted in the introduction, this code measures the number of deployments that fix issues rather than the number of deployments that introduce issues.
-The former measurement is trivial to calculate with the information captured by build information, while the later requires far more metadata to be exposed by issues.
+As noted in the introduction, this code measures the number of deployments that fix issues rather than the number of deployments that introduce issues.
+The former measurement is trivial to calculate with the information captured by build information, while the latter requires far more metadata to be exposed by issues.

-Despite the technical differences, we assume measuring deployments that fix issues is a good proxy for deployments that introduce issues; reducing production issues improves both scores, and while "bad" deployments are underrepresented by this logic where a single release fixes many issues, "bad" deployments are then overrepresented where multiple deployments are required to fix the issues from a single previous deployment.
+Despite the technical differences, you can assume measuring deployments that fix issues is a good proxy for deployments that introduce issues; reducing production issues improves both scores, and while "bad" deployments are underrepresented by this logic where a single release fixes many issues, "bad" deployments are then overrepresented where multiple deployments are required to fix the issues from a single previous deployment.

 The `get_change_failure_rate` function is used to calculate the change failure rate: